Data source connectivity- Postgres¶

 Extracting metadata

-Finally, run a Scanner Workflow to extracct metadata of the connected data source to validate that the Depot is established successfully.
+Finally, run a Scanner Workflow to extract metadata of the connected data source to validate that the Depot is established successfully.
 This step completes the process of establishing a secure connection from DataOS to the PostgreSQL database.

 version: v1